rfc391/SynapTune/README.md

 ```

 ## Contributing
-Contributions are welcome!
-Please follow the standard contribution guidelines.
+We welcome contributions!
+Please ensure that your changes adhere to the standard contribution guidelines.

 ## License
 This project is licensed under the [Add License Name] License.
+For more details, see the LICENSE file.

 ## Contact
-For questions or suggestions, please contact [Your Contact Information].
+For questions, suggestions, or feedback, please contact the development team at [Your Contact Information].